 Body Tissue Layers

 Reasons for Procedure

-Some medicines need to be injected because they are not effective if taken by mouth.
-Subcutaneous injections are an easy way to deliver this type of medicine.
-Examples of medicines given by sub-Q injection include:
+Some medications need to be injected because they are not effective if taken by mouth.
+Subcutaneous injections are an easy way to deliver this type of medication.
+Examples of medications given by sub-Q injection include:

 - Insulin for people with diabetes